lwilletts/mpvc/README.md

 ```

 I recommend looking at something like [sxhkd](https://github.com/baskerville/sxhkd)
-bind mpvc calls to hotkeys.
+to bind mpvc calls to hotkeys.

 TODO
 ----